-"Affirming Faith" - Mt 11:2-11 - Advent 3 - Dec 15, 2013
+"Seeking Certainty" - Mt 11:2-11 - Advent 3 - Dec 11, 2016

-I hope you remembered me saying over the past couple of weeks that we need to set aside what we think we know about John the Baptist in order to hear what Matthew is saying about him and through him.
-I hope so, because we need to do that again today.
-If we can do that, if we can for a moment at least set aside any belief that we might hold that John and Jesus were not only cousins but well acquainted with each other, then we can begin to hear the power of John's question and Jesus' answer in today's reading.
+I hope you remember me saying last week that we need to set aside what we think we know about John the Baptist in order to hear what Matthew is saying about him and through him.
+I hope you do, because we need to do that again today.
+If we can do that, if we can for a moment at least set aside any belief that we might hold that John and Jesus not only were cousins but were thus well acquainted with each other, then we can begin to hear the power of John's question - and more importantly Jesus' answer - in today's reading.

-Once you've cleared your mind, begin anew by realizing that things were not going well for John.
-It had been rough at times - in fact, it had been rough most of the time throughout his ministry, but this time it looked pretty bad.
-In prison, with the Governor after his head, this time it looked pretty serious.
-John had had a hard life up until now - driven by his faith, driven by who knows what voices and urgings into the desert.
-Driven back out of the desert by forces of faith to proclaim a message of the coming of the Messiah.
-Tough food, rough clothing, thronging crowds, attacks from church and state - no, his had been a short but not sweet life.
+So, clear your mind, and once you have done so begin anew by recognizing that things were not going well for John.
+John's life had apparently been rough at times - in fact, it seems to have been rough most of the time throughout his ministry; now however the situation looked even worse.
+In prison, with the Governor seeking to have his head on a platter, this time it looked deadly serious.
+John had had a hard life up until now - driven by his faith, driven by who knows what voices and urgings, driven into the harsh desert ... and then driven back out of the desert by forces of faith to proclaim a message of the coming of the Messiah.
+Tough food, rough clothing, thronging crowds, attacks from church and state - no, John's life had been short but anything but sweet.

-And yet it was not all bad.
+And yet even with all those trials and challenges, John's life was not all bad.
 There were some good signs.
 People had heard his message to repent, to prepare themselves for the coming of the one who would follow.
-They had heard, and better yet, they had reacted and had responded by confessing their sins, repented of those misdeeds, and sealed their responses through being baptized in the Jordan.
-To be sure, there were plenty of people, especially the ones who professed a faith in God, who after such powerful conversions continued obliviously along their path, certain and sure that they knew what was right, and especially what was right for others.
+They had flocked to follow him, to hear and better yet to react and respond to his message by confessing their sins, repenting of those misdeeds, and sealing their responses through being baptized in the Jordan.
+To be sure, there were plenty of people - especially the ones who professed a faith in God - plenty who after such powerful conversions continued obliviously along their path, certain and sure that they knew what was right, and especially what was right for others.

-But things were definitely not going well for John.
+But as we see in our reading, things at this point were definitely not going well for John.
 Arrested, dumped into prison, awaiting a probable death.
 Had it been worth it?
 Could he have been wrong?
 Where was the Messiah, the Christ, the anointed one, the promised one that he was so sure would arrive any day?
 Would that saviour arrive in time to save him?
 It had all seemed so real, so urgent.
 He was sure that the Messiah would arrive, perhaps had already arrived, to bring peace to a land torn apart by warfare and strife, to bring justice to God's people suffering under the boots of a foreign oppressor, to bring retribution to the wicked and restoration to the righteous.